TMJ Disorders in Chicago, IL

 Botulinum toxin and tempormandibular joint disorders

-TMJ disorders a group of disorders which deal with the mandible (jaw) and the its connection to the skull.
+TMJ disorders a group of disorders which deal with the mandible (jaw) and also its connection to the skull, the temporomandibular joint (TMJ).
 Many functions occur as a result of this joint including speech, chewing, and breathing.

-More than 30% of the population suffer from TMJ disorders, with approximately 20% of the population seeking professional care for their symptoms.
+More than 30% of the population suffer from A Temporomandibular Disorder (TMD), with approximately 20% of the population seeking professional care for their symptoms.
 (DeKanter RJ,Truin GJ, et al. Prevalance in the Dutch adult population and a meta-analysis of signs and symptoms of tempormandibular disorders.
 J Dent Res 1993;72:1509-18.)

 TMJ disorders can be from either muscle causes or dysfunction within the joint itself.
-The disorders which are best treated include:
+The disorders which are best diagnosed and treated include: